TYPO3-Documentation/TYPO3CMS-Guide-Installation/Documentation/In-depth/DistributeEffectively/Index.rst

    .. figure:: ../../Images/Extracted-TYPO3-Package.png
       :alt: File and folder structure with symlink typo3_src.

 #.
-Afterwards create links to the index.php file and the t3lib/ and
+Afterwards create links to the index.php file and the typo3/ folder as
-   typo3/ folder as shown.
+   shown.
 Note that those just link to the typo3\_src link created before.
 (In most Dummy packages currently available these symlinks are already included by default, so you just have to create/change the typo3\_src link to point to your source directory, if needed.)

 .. _the-upgrade-advantage: